vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-registry/install-advanced-registry.md

       - [Get](../../manage-addons#addons_available_for_installation) list of add-ons available for installation.
       - Get the add-on settings from the `configuration_values` parameter using the data source [vcs_kubernetes_addon](https://github.com/vk-cs/terraform-provider-vkcs/blob/master/docs/resources/kubernetes_addon.md).
       - (Optional) To dynamically change the add-on parameters (for example, via CI), add the add-on settings to a separate yaml file.
-Use the [templatefile](https://developer.hashicorp.com/terraform/language/functions/templatefile) function to add the desired values.
+Use the [templatefile](https://developer.hashicorp.com/terraform/language/functions/templatefile) function to add the required values.

       <details>
          <summary>Example of specifying an add-on</summary>